-Written by C. J. Lovik and published by Rock Island Books in 2019, The Berisheet Passover Prophecy maintains the Seventieth Week of Daniel, also referred to as the tribulation period, will commence in 2023 followed by the establishment of the millennial kingdom of Christ in 2030.
-If, as Lovik states, the rapture will take place prior to the beginning of Daniel’s Seventieth Week, the rapture of the church must occur before 2023.
+Written by C. J. Lovik and published by Rock Island Books in 2019, The Berisheet Passover Prophecy maintains the seventieth week of Daniel, also referred to as the tribulation period, will commence in 2023 followed by the establishment of the millennial kingdom of Christ in 2030.
+If, as Lovik states, the rapture will take place prior to the beginning of Daniel’s seventieth week, the rapture of the church must occur sometime in 2023.

 For The Berisheet Passover Prophecy to be credible,

 To his credit, C. J. Lovik adheres to the historic essential doctrines of Christianity; his teachings support the deity of Jesus, the triune nature of God, the inerrancy of the Scriptures, and salvation by grace through faith in Christ Jesus.
 With this said, should the Berisheet Passover Prophecy be taken seriously?
 Has C. J. Lovik unraveled an eschatological mystery that has eluded Bible scholars for two thousand years?
-As we are rapidly approaching the year 2023, the matter will be settled soon enough.
+As we are currently in the year 2023—the year of the rapture, according to Lovik—the matter will be settled soon enough.

 In the meantime, let us consider this warning against false prophets: “And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’—when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him” (Deuteronomy 18:21–22, ESV).